ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 ### The Configured Trigger

-These triggers are configured within RingCentral Engage and don’t require modification on the target website.
+These triggers are configured within RingCentral RingCX and don’t require modification on the target website.

 A configured trigger is a rule, configured to take some actions upon some conditions: